 On the flip side how often do you hear men refer to other men in the workplace as boys?
 Never (or at least not in front of women).
 It’s often used to refer to “the old boy’s club” and that’s not typically a positive connotation.
 If we’re not using “girls” then I don’t recommend using “boys” in the workplace either.

 “Guys” is another word that can be used to describe men over the age of 18.
 Susan Greenhalgh, Harvard Professor of Anthropology, explains that there isn’t an equivalent acceptable female version of this word unless you’re okay with “gals.”
 But “gals” seems antiquated at this point.
 Greenhalgh suggests we could come up with another word for woman to match guys or better yet we embrace the term instead.
-I vote for embracing the term “women” when referring to a specifically female-identifying group.
+However, I vote for embracing the term “women” when referring to a specifically female-identifying group.

 What else can you do?

 If we don’t call attention to the use of “girls” then we cannot expect people to change.
 When you see it happening (to you or others) take the opportunity to point it out to the person using it.
-Sometimes it’s okay to do it in a group setting done in a casual or humorous way.
-Other times it’s best one-on-one.
 Keep in mind that you may be educating as many men as you are women.
 I find that women in their 20s may not realize they are using “girls” since most of their life that label was okay.
 Once I mention that they are women they become sensitized and start to educate their peers (and I smile!).